-If you find yourself in the dreadful position of being wrongly accused of sexual assault or other indecent sex act against a child or adult, being prepared for what might happen next can be highly beneficial.
+If you find yourself in the dreadful position of being falsely accused of committing a sex crime against a child or adult, knowing what to expect can be highly beneficial.
 The below information explores situations that you might encounter as the allegations unfold into legal action, but is offered only for your consideration.
 Any decisions you intend to make should be discussed directly with your attorney.

-Be aware that police often employ sting calls in sex crime cases where the complainant is coached to elicit “incriminating” evidence.
-These conversations are recorded.
-Although some states require that both parties consent to such recordings, most states have exceptions to this law for conversations involving sexual abuse.
-As a final thought, be proactive and make arrangements for fully retaining legal counsel, and posting bail should you be arrested.
+Also be aware that police may employ sting calls, whereby the complainant is asked to elicit “incriminating” evidence.
+You might receive a call from the complainant unexpectedly.
+These conversations are recorded and can be used as evidence.
+Although some states require that both parties consent to such recordings, some have exceptions to this law for conversations involving alleged sexual crimes.

 Once local or federal law enforcement believes they have enough evidence to justify an arrest warrant, they will submit this information to the prosecuting attorney’s office who will then decide whether to issue a warrant.
 It is not uncommon for many months to go by after the investigation before an arrest is made.
-If you have previously contacted a defense attorney, chances are that he or she will have reached out to law enforcement to assess the accusations.
+If you have previously been contacted by law enforcement and subsequently contacted a defense attorney, chances are that your attorney will have reached out to law enforcement to assess the accusations.
 If so, police will sometimes contact your attorney and ask him or her to arrange for your surrender.
-If not, you will be arrested and handcuffed on-site.
+If not, you will be arrested on site.

-If you suspect that an arrest is likely, it is important for you to practice acceptance and be mentally prepared.
-Facing an arrest for a sex crime is a shocking and emotionally devastating experience, especially when the complainant is a child.
+Facing an arrest for a sex crime that you did not commit is a shocking and emotionally devastating experience, especially when the complainant is a child.
 There is the humiliation of being taken into custody followed by the fear and confusion over what will happen to you next.
 It is in this distressed state that you are required to make some of the most important decisions of your life.

-Until you have an attorney present, be patient and strong and consider exercising your right to not incriminate yourself.
-Inundated with fear and emotions, many defendants make the mistake of trying to prove their innocence to the arresting officer.
-They feel that if they are friendly to law enforcement and cooperate with the investigation, this will all go away.
+Until you have an attorney present, remember that you have a Constitutional right to remain silent.
+Inundated with fear and emotions, many defendants try to prove their innocence to the arresting officer.
+They feel that if they are friendly to law enforcement and cooperate with the investigation, the case will go away.
 Please realize that if you speak with the police, you might lock yourself into statements that are inaccurate due to the stress of the situation.

 Final Thoughts for the Accused:

-These considerations were discussed not only for your benefit, but also for the benefit your family and friends who love and depend upon you.
-Remember, anyone can accuse anyone of anything.
-People are wrongly charged and convicted of sex crimes at an alarming rate in part because the chief and sometimes only evidence in such cases is what someone said you did.
-The time to give your side of the story will come, but for now be strong and patient.
+Remember, anyone can falsely accuse anyone of anything.
+The time to give your side of the story will come, but for now you should consult with an attorney.
 You do not want to make mistakes that can only make proving your innocence more difficult.